-ID ITEM DESCRIPTION D4 Dataset name and reference Italy authoritative weather stations Dataset size Kbytes for one year for one station Dataset description Personal weather stations data (2 m temperature, 10 m wind, 2 m relative humidity, surface pressure, rainfall intensity and rainfall depth) at hourly temporal resolution Standards, format and metadata Archiving and preservation (in- cluding storage and backup) ASCII format During the project: input for the selected periods will be stored for the duration of the EVEREST project, with a focus on parameters used for model data assimilation.
+ID ITEM DESCRIPTION D4 Dataset name and reference Italy authoritative weather stations Dataset size Kbytes for one year for one station Dataset description Personal weather stations data (2 m temperature, 10 m wind, 2 m relative humidity, surface pressure, rainfall intensity and rainfall depth) at hourly temporal resolution Standards, format and metadata ASCII format Archiving and preservation (in- During the project: input for the selected periods will be stored for cluding storage and backup) the duration of the EVEREST project, with a ocus on parameters used for model data assimilation.
 After the project: data will be stored on the CIMA storage system.